This is another old one, and it went through a LOT of fits and starts before it finally settled into its final iteration.

 Despite the fans’ wails of protest.

-And even that it didn’t reflect what she had already showed us in the books, in which Percy had to have been at least three years behind Charlie at Hogwarts, or Charlie would still have been there when Harry and Ron showed up.
+And even then it didn’t reflect what she had already showed us in the books, in which Percy had to have been at least three years behind Charlie at Hogwarts, or Charlie would still have been there when Harry and Ron showed up.

 Or at least he would have had to be if he finished a full 7-year course of study and sat the NEWTs at the end of it.